Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Introduction

 Comparing with the accelerated gradient flow in~\cite{luoDifferentialEquationSolvers2021a} for convex optimization, the difference is the gradient and skew-symmetric splitting $\mathcal A(x) \rightarrow \nabla F(x) + \mathcal N y$.

-We propose several iterative schemes based on various discretization of \eqref{eq:intro AG}.
-Provided that a fast solver for computing the shifted skew-symmetric operator $ (\beta I + \mathcal N)^{-1}$ is available, we give an implicit-explicit (IMEX) Euler scheme for~\eqref{eq:intro AG} as a version of Accelerated Gradient and skew-Symmetric Splitting (AGSS) methods:
+We propose several iterative schemes based on discretization of \eqref{eq:intro AG} and name them Accelerated Gradient and skew-Symmetric Splitting (AGSS) methods.
+Provided that a fast solver for computing $ (\beta I + \mathcal N)^{-1}$ is available, we give an IMplicit-EXplicit (IMEX) scheme for~\eqref{eq:intro AG}: